Community Psychiatric Nurse /Mental Health Nurse

-In April 2018 we were commissioned by NHS England to provide a specialist Complex Treatment Service (CTS) for Military Veterans across the East of England.
+In April 2018 we were commissioned by NHS England to provide a specialist Complex Treatment Service (CTS) for Military Veterans across the East Midlands and East of England.
 Veterans are referred by colleagues in the Transition, Intervention and Liaison Service (TILS) teams in Essex and Lincoln for military related trauma and/or mental health needs with the expectation that they will be seen as close to their homes as possible.
-The demand for the service, as well as the vast geography we cover, means we specifically need to develop a clinical base in the Bury St Edmunds areas.
-Therefore the ideal candidates will live within easy commuting distance from Bury St Edmunds or the surrounding area.
+The demand for the service, as well as the vast geography we cover, means we specifically need to develop a clinical base in the Lincoln and Bury St Edmunds areas.
+Therefore the ideal candidates will live within easy commuting distance from either Lincoln or Bury St Edmunds.

 In the event of the Veteran being referred to a secondary care service (e.g. acute or PICU admission), your role as Clinical Liaison will be to work with the Veteran, the secondary care provider and the appropriate people within TILS and the CTS team to ensure that the Veteran`s stay is as short as possible and the appropriate support is in place when they return home.
 Similarly, if the Veteran comes into contact with the Criminal Justice Service during their treatment, your role will be to support them and to ensure continuity in their care.

 Due to the team being based across the East Midlands and East of England you will be willing to travel and be flexible with regard to where you are based dependent on service need.